juraijvu/infiniqode-final/INSTALLATION.md

 ## Step 7: Verify Installation

 1. Open your browser and navigate to `http://localhost:5000`
-2. You should see the DigitalCraft homepage
+2. You should see the InfiniQode homepage
 3. Check that the API endpoints are working:
    - `http://localhost:5000/api/services`
    - `http://localhost:5000/api/blog`